INDO1401 Indonesian 1

 - Students are able to (1) provide a spoken or written self description which includes information about their age and birth date, occupation, family and place of living; describe a basic daily routine indicating activities, times and days of the week; describe objects and people with simple (limited) descriptors such as colour, size, nationality and position; have a basic geographical knowledge of Indonesia.
 Speaking fluently in the above situations and understanding a native speaker's answers completely is not expected, but communicating the above needs and understanding simple answers if provided slowly, and demonstrating that they can write simple, grammatically and semantically correct sentences, with correct use of adjectives, negatives, appropriate request words, verb forms, prepositions and adverbs of time is expected.
 Students achieve "basic transactional proficiency" (level 1) as defined by the International Second Language Proficiency Ratings; (2) verbalise their inability to understand, ask for speech to be slowed down or repeated, and ask how to say and spell something in Indonesian; ask what something is (e.g. a strange fruit or vegetable), make basic transactions in shops and markets (including a basic level of bargaining), manipulate numbers to a limited extent; ask for, give and understand directions; buy and eat food in a warung (street stall) and in a restaurant, and use polite language at a table; (3) conduct culturally appropriate introductory conversations; appropriately greet and take their leave of someone; invite someone and react to an invitation; use an Indonesian bathroom; and (4) express basic likes and dislikes (e.g. favourite foods).

-- Typically this unit is assessed in the following ways: (1) continuous assessment—attendance and participation, quizzes, tests and homework; (2) oral performance; and (3) final written test.
+- Indicative assessments in this unit are as follows: (1) continuous assessment—attendance and participation, quizzes, tests and homework; (2) oral performance; and (3) final written test.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.